Kidapawan: Commercial retail centers

 The city of Kidapawan boasts the most number of shopping and retail centers in the whole province of Cotabato.
-Gaisano Grand Mall of Kidapawan, the largest shopping center in the city, is located at Purok 1, Barangay Lanao in the northern part of the city's urban core, while the KMCC Shopping Center is located at Dayao St., deep into the city's main thoroughfare.
-Other retail centers include Davao Central Warehouse Club Inc. located in National Highway, and Survive Marketing and Sugni Superstore both located at Quezon Boulevard.
+Gaisano Grand Mall of Kidapawan, the largest shopping center in the city, is located at Barangay Lanao in the northern part of the city's urban core, while the KMCC Shopping Center is located at Dayao St., deep into the city's main highway.
+Other retail centers include Davao Central Warehouse Club Inc. located south of the National Highway, and Survive Marketing located at Quezon Boulevard in the center of Poblacion.

 Agriculture

 Kidapawan is home to the Dole-Stanfilco Banana Plantation and Palletizing Facility, which is under the management of Dole Philippines, itself a subsidiary of the American food producer Dole Food Company.
 The said plantation, which also had its holdings on neighboring towns Makilala and Matalam, is the largest in the province of Cotabato.
-With this, the city is an international exporter of bananas globally.
+With this, the city is an international exporter of bananas.

-Kidapawan is home to a sizeable flower-cutting industry and one of the major sources of income among Kidapaweños.
-In addition to ornamental and forest tree seedlings, flowers such as roses, anthuriums and orchids are abundantly grown and cultivated locally, providing a very promising and highly profitable source of livelihood and business in the area.
+Kidapawan is home to a significant flower industry and one of the major sources of income for some Kidapaweños.
+In addition to ornamental and forest tree seedlings, flowers such as roses, anthuriums and orchids are abundantly grown and cultivated locally, providing a promising and profitable source of livelihood and business in the area.

 Crops abundantly grown in the city include abaca, rubber, maize, rice, coconut, and vegetables.

 Cotabato City-Kidapawan City (CK) Agri-industrial and Eco Tourism Corridor

-Is an Agri-industrial and Eco Tourism Corridor projected by the NEDA region 12, the primary growth node in this corridor is Cotabato City with Kidapawan City and Midsayap as intermediate urban centers.
+The Cotabato City-Kidapawan City (CK) Agri-industrial and Eco Tourism Corridor is projected by the NEDA Region 12.
+The primary growth node in this corridor is Cotabato City with Kidapawan City and Midsayap as intermediate urban centers.

 Cotabato City as the primary urban center in this corridor, serves as the institutional, financial and service center, also the center of public health with the existence of the Cotabato Regional and Medical Center, and the de facto capital of BARMM.
 The city is a special economic zone is expected to diversify its economic base and will facilitate the creation of more investment and job opportunities.

 Cotabato Province ranks first in the region in rice and rubber production, second in corn and produces organic coco sugar and delicious tropical fruits.
 It hosts processing plants for palm oil, sugar cane and rubber.
 The Mount Apo Geothermal Power plant in Kidapawan City generates 52 megawatts.